 Puppies are usually more susceptible to impetigo than adult dogs.
 It’s a condition that could be a symptom of another issue too.
 The signs are pus-filled blisters that can burst and scab back up.
 You’ll most likely see them on the hairless stomach and chin of your dog.
 Antibiotics and special washes are both solutions, but sometimes your puppy may grow out of it.
 Call your vet so they can run some tests to rule out the possibility of another issue.

 It may be a big word, but it just means inflamed hair follicles.
 It is usually part of another condition such as mange.
 Physically, you’ll see sores, bumps, and scabs all over your dog’s body.
 Topical treatments are the most common solution to this problem.

 Mange is a severe condition.
 There are two types of mange.
-One is the demodectic kind that either affects mostly very young or old dogs with other underlying conditions.
-The second one is known as sarcoptic mange and generated by a different type of mite.
-The itching and hair loss usually starts by the ears first and moves down the face and legs.
+The demodectic kind primarily affects very young or old dogs with other underlying conditions.
+The second one is known as sarcoptic mange and is generated by a different type of mite.
+The itching and hair loss usually starts with the ears first and move down the face and legs.
 Be sure to wash all the bedding, avoid contact with other animals, and talk to your vet.
 They can run tests and recommend topical treatments too.

 Lupus is an auto-immune disease – that means your dog’s immune system is attacking itself.
 Yikes!
 For your pets, this will likely show up as crusty open skin sores that don’t heal very well, especially around the face and paws.
 It can be very dangerous if left untreated.
 So, don’t hesitate to talk to your vet if you notice any signs.